UnderwaterOwlbear/underwaterowlbear.github.io/Pages/bb-vd.md

 #### Cleric

-**Weapons** Simple
-**Armor** Medium
-**Shields?** Yes
-**Name Level** When they reach 9th level, they become an Abbot (or Abbess) and can build or assume leadership of an abbey.
-**Spellcasting** Clerics may cast a number of spells per day from their spell list, as indicated by the table below.
-Clerics know all spells on their spell list.
-Cleric spells are considered to be of a level equal to ½ of the casting cleric's level (round down).
-Clerics must pray for at least one (1) hour to be able to cast spells that day.

 | Level | XP      | HD | To-Hit | Save | Spells per Day |
 |-------|---------|----|--------|------|----------------|
 | 1     | 0       | 1  | +1     | 14+  |                |